apnadkarni/blt/man/combomenu.rst

 *pathName* **see** *item*

   Scrolls the menu so that *item* is visible in the widget's window.
   *Item* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **select** *item*

   Selects *item* in the menu.
 The item is drawn in its selected colors.
   *Item* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **size**

   Returns the number of items in the menu.

-*pathName* **sort** ? *switches* ...\ ?

-  Sorts the menu based on the item labels or values.
-By default menu labels are compared, but you can use **-byvalue** switch to sort by their values. *Switches* can be one of the following:
+*pathName* **sort cget** *option*

+  Returns the current value of the sort configuration option given by *option*. *Option* may have any of the values accepted by the **sort configure** operation.
+They are described below.

+*pathName* **sort configure** ?\ *option*\ ? ?\ *value*? ?\ *option value
+  ...*\ ?

+  Queries or modifies the sort configuration options.
+If no *option* is specified, returns a list describing all the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
+If *option* is specified with no *value*, then this command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
+If one or more *option-value* pairs are specified, then this command modifies the given sort option(s) to have the given value(s); in this case the command returns an empty string.
+  *Option* and *value* are described below.

+  **-auto**
+    Automatically resort the menu items anytime the items are added deleted, or changed.

   **-byvalue**
     Sort items using their values.
 By default the items are sorted